What is AWS cloud monitoring?

 What areas need to be monitored on an AWS cloud?

 AWS performance monitoring and AWS security monitoring are broader areas that influence all of AWS cloud services and resources.
-They need to be the focus of any AWS monitoring tool, as they impact every type of AWS infrastructure setup.
+Following best practices for AWS monitoring is essential, as these areas need to be the focus of any AWS monitoring tool, impacting every type of AWS infrastructure setup and providing visibility across the entire organization.

 At a bare minimum, AWS application performance monitoring is to be implemented on any cloud environment.
-Along with general performance and security monitoring it will ensure that AWS applications are optimally running.
+Along with general performance and security monitoring, utilizing a full stack observability platform will ensure that AWS applications are optimally running and provide comprehensive insights for your monitoring needs.

 AWS performance monitoring